 8.1.4 In order to achieve this objective, NGESO has undertaken the following activities:

-Identified and mapped the high-level interactions that are likely to take place between organisations during a Black Start;
+Identified and mapped the high-level interactions that are likely to take place between organisations during System Restoration;

-Reviewed current exercising practices across the sector through an industry-wide survey;
+Reviewed current exercising practices across the sector through an industry-wide survey and improvements on current practices;

 Analysed survey response and assessed the gaps in current exercising practices; and

-Proposed a framework to align and standardise Black Start exercising and testing across the sector.
+Proposed a framework to align and standardise System Restoration exercising and testing across the sector.

+Updates to the industry codes following the introduction of the Electricity System Restoration Standard work.

-8.1.5 Individual organisations are responsible for undertaking the Black Start exercising and tests at the frequencies necessary.
+8.1.5 Individual organisations are responsible for undertaking System Restoration exercises and tests at the frequencies necessary although through the Electricity System Restoration Standard work there has been a need identified for greater collaboration and regular exercises which have been introduced into the Industry Codes.
 Where NGESO is not legally obliged to assess the outcome of the tests, organisations will be expected to assess themselves.

 8.1.6 NGESO is responsible for collating and analysing the results of completed restoration exercises in addition to sharing this with wider industry and providing an assurance assessment based on the overarching GB security of supply risk.
-This will provide an indication of the level of confidence around the ability of the NGESO and the wider stakeholder community to respond to a Black Start event and restore electricity supplies within acceptable timeframes.
+This will provide an indication of the level of confidence around the ability of the NGESO and the wider stakeholder community to implement System Restoration and restore electricity supplies within acceptable timeframes.
+In addition, the introduction of the Electricity System Restoration Standard reinforces these requirements which are beyond the minimum requirements of the EU NCER.

 8.1.7 This risk matrix is currently based on the frequency of exercising/testing undertaken across the industry over a year.
-Further work is required to incorporate other performance criteria e.g. successful execution of testing.

 Future Work